junqing-zhang/junqing-zhang.github.io/_posts/2020-01-07-blog-post-tools.md

   - Tool
 ---

+Our research can be assisted by many useful and easy-to-use tools, for producing fancy figures, creating demonstration video, writing Latex efficiently.
+There are also many tool tools to make our everyday work much easier.
-This page summarizes some tools helpful for research.
+This page summarizes some useful tools that I am using.
+And most importantly, most of them are free.

 {% include toc %}